prashant-zo/daily-progress-log/progress.md

 - 🛠️ Generated a Prisma client and tested API endpoints.
 - ☁️ Deep dive into Cloudflare deployment and project structure.
 - 💬 Worked on banter-chat-app, added backend logic and continued development.

+## April 15, 2025
+- 📌 Covered Advanced TypeScript concepts to sharpen type safety and scalability.
+- 💡 Started building an AI-powered blog website.
+- ⚡ Set up a new backend project using Hono framework.
+- 🔐 Learned and implemented authentication logic with Hono.